Hi! I’m Deb.

 I love fantasy of all flavors, from Celtic mythology to Native American legends.
 Dragons are my favorite fantasy creatures, but I also love faeries, water horses, sasquatch, and thunderbirds.

 Of course, I like normal critters too.
 My dog is my favorite.
-She’s a bull mastiff and is the exact color of a perfectly toasted marshmallow.
+She’s a Dutch shepherd and has beautiful dark brown and gold brindle fur.
 Oh, and you might like to know that I’m a mother of twins…boy-girl twins.
 Just like Justin and Janine in Thunderbird!